n6ufal/Letter-Demon/README.md

 ### Advanced Features

 #### Custom Trap Endings
-Trap endings are word suffixes that are statistically hard for opponents to continue from:
+Trap endings are word suffixes that are statistically hard for opponents to continue from.
+The default trap endings included in the config are **demonstration examples only** and show how the word engine prioritizes selected suffixes based on their order in `trap_endings.txt`:
+- **Order matters** — First ending = hardest score, last ending = easiest score
+- The engine finds the longest matching suffix in each word and assigns it a score accordingly
+- Earlier endings in the file get higher priority scores

+**Using Your Custom Trap Endings:**

+This project includes a more comprehensive, handpicked collection of trap endings optimized for the Last Letter game:
-- Click **Advanced → Load** (Trap Endings section)
+1. Click **Advanced → Load** (Trap Endings section)
+2. Navigate to the `data/` folder and select `trap_endings.txt`
-- Pick a `.txt` file with one ending per line
+3. The file contains one ending per line, ordered by difficulty
-- Lines starting with `#` are treated as comments and ignored
+4. Lines starting with `#` are treated as comments and ignored
-- **Order matters** — put the hardest endings first
+5. Changes take effect immediately

+**Recommended Setup:**
+- **Dictionary**: Load `mixed-old-complete-dict.txt` from the `dictionaries/` folder
+- **Trap Endings**: Load `trap_endings.txt` from the `data/` folder (handpicked by the author)
+- **Word Exceptions**: Edit from the **Advanced** menu to add any words you want to block

-Example `trap_endings.txt`:
+Example `trap_endings.txt` structure:
 ```
-# Hardest endings first
+# Hardest endings first (highest priority)
 -ness
 -ment
 -ing
--tion
+-ion
+# ... more suffixes ordered by difficulty
 ```

 #### Word Exceptions